ahitrin/ahitrin.github.com/_drafts/fractals-vs-lists.md

 ![4 tasks instead of 1](/images/fractals-vs-lists/5.png)

 Oh, wait!..

-Actually, you'll usually see it like this:
+Much more often you see it like this:

 ```
 Ticket      Label                       Assignee
 ----        ----                        ----
-#1          An original task            Fellow developer
+#321        An original task            Fellow developer
-#2          Config migrations           Fellow developer
+#322        Config migrations           Fellow developer
-#3          Code cleanup                Fellow developer
+#323        Code cleanup                Fellow developer
-#4          Add more tests              Fellow developer
+#324        Add more tests              Fellow developer
 ```

 With splitting your task into subtasks, you usually have to pay a new tax: a tax of manual dependency management.